tanloong/neosca/README.md

 ## <a name="citing"></a> Citing <small><sup>[Top ▲](#contents)</sup></small>

-Please use the following citation if you use NeoSCA in your work:
+If you use NeoSCA in your research, please cite it using the following BibTeX entry:

 ```BibTeX
 @misc{tan2022neosca,